mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 Overview
 ^^^^^^^^
 The Engineering Diffraction interface allows scientists using the EnginX instrument to interactively process their data.
-There are 3 tabs which are ordered according to the main steps performed.
+There are 4 tabs in total but only the first 3 need testing (the GSAS II tab is being evaluated by the users and is in an extended beta testing phase).
 These are:

 - Calibration - This is where a cerium oxide run are entered to calibrate the subsequent data.